Datsun Go: Safety

-During a crash test in India, the Go with no airbags and no ABS received a zero-star rating from Global NCAP 1.0 (based on Latin NCAP 2013) in 2014, prompting NCAP's chairman Max Mosley to request that the car be withdrawn from the market in a letter to Renault-Nissan CEO Carlos Ghosn as it was completely wrecked during the test.
+During a crash test in India, the Go with no airbags and no ABS received a zero-star rating from Global NCAP 1.0 (similar to Latin NCAP 2013) in 2014, prompting NCAP's chairman Max Mosley to request that the car be withdrawn from the market in a letter to Renault-Nissan CEO Carlos Ghosn as it was completely wrecked during the test.

-The African version of the Datsun Go+ with driver airbag and no ABS received 1 star for adult occupants and 2 stars for infants from Global NCAP 1.0 in 2017 (based on Latin NCAP 2013).
+The South African version of the Datsun Go+ with driver airbag and no ABS received 1 star for adult occupants and 2 stars for infants from Global NCAP 1.0 in 2017 (similar to Latin NCAP 2013).